annacjacobson/207_FinalProject_Askeladden/README.md

 The purpose of this project is to develop a machine learning algorithm to predict "fake news" troll tweets.
 Our algorithm is named after Askeladden, a boy in Norwegian folklore who outwits trolls.

+Read more about this project design and findings on [Towards Data Science](https://towardsdatascience.com/the-askeladden-algorithm-10859c349fc9).

 ## Repo Contents

 ### 1. W207 Final Project - The Askeladden Algorithm.ipynb